solid/process/README.md

 Candidate Proposals to change the Solid Specification must be submitted for editorial review before they are accepted, along with the results of any votes taken.

 To help broad consensus form, it is suggested that each proposal be brought to the Editor's attention at some defined contact points during its life cycle.
 These contact points are:
-1. When at first a problem with the specification is encountered, an [issue is opened](https://github.com/solid/specification/issues/new).
+1. When a problem with the specification is first encountered, an [issue is opened](https://github.com/solid/specification/issues/new).
 1. Panels may create or adopt issues, and panels should notify Editors that discussion has started.
 1. When a Panel reaches rough consensus, Panels should notify Editors and indicate in an informal text what the consensus entails and who participated in forming it.
 1. When a Panel starts drafting the text of a proposal Panels should notify Editors.